aae65/CS283/Assignments/2-Sample-Database/a2-questions.md

         }
     }
     ```
     In this implementation the storage for the student record is allocated on the heap using `malloc()` and passed back to the caller when the function returns.
 What do you think about this alternative implementation of `get_student(...)`?
-Address in your answer why it work work, but also think about any potential problems it could cause.
+Address in your answer why it would work, but also think about any potential problems it could cause.

-    > **ANSWER:** _start here_
+    > **ANSWER:** _This new implementation allocates more memory than needed.
+The struct is already allocated within memory, but the function allocates more.
+There are no issues on return, but there are issues after.
+Freeing memory might become an issue._

 4. Lets take a look at how storage is managed for our simple database.
 Recall that all student records are stored on disk using the layout of the `student_t` structure (which has a size of 64 bytes).
 Lets start with a fresh database by deleting the `student.db` file using the command `rm ./student.db`.
 Now that we have an empty database lets add a few students and see what is happening under the covers.
 Consider the following sequence of commands: